fatedier/frp/doc/auto_transport.md

 - blacklisted protocols are skipped until cooldown expires
 - wildcard server advertised addresses such as `0.0.0.0`, `::`, and empty address are resolved to the configured `serverAddr`
+- when the usable endpoint address is a domain name, frpc resolves its A and AAAA records and probes every resolved IPv4 and IPv6 address for each candidate protocol.
+The selected control connection dials the fastest resolved address while preserving the original domain as the TLS server name.

 If all candidates are removed only because of a local blacklist, the blacklist is cleared once and candidates are rebuilt.